impishj/Css-To-Inline-Styles/readme.md

 ```

 the .hide-mobile class can be used to hide elements from mobile clients.
-[small]however for it to work in gmail it must be a div element it can't be a table element (because gmail converts them to divs and I'm guessing the inline style is lost there)[/small]
+*however for it to work in gmail it must be a div element it can't be a table element (because gmail converts them to divs and I'm guessing the inline style is lost there)*

 ```css
 .show-mobile{